Documentation Index

 • DateTime: a timestamp that includes date and time

-• Default Export Value (1-5): Enter up to five values to which should be translated-to in the event that there is no input value.
-For example, No rating, or Invalid date.
+• Default Export Value (1-5): Enter up to five fallback values to use when an input value does not match any translation code in the key.
+For example, No rating or Invalid date.

 5. Select Save.